MichalKarbownik/falcon-docs/docs/falcon-server/api-providers.md

 title: API Providers
 ---

-Every Falcon Extension provides its own part of the GraphQL Schema, in addition - Extension requires to have an API Provider that is able to communicate with the actual backend service.
+Every Falcon Extension provides its own part of the GraphQL Schema and in addition, an Extension requires to have an API Provider that is able to communicate with the actual backend service.
 Every API Provider must implement and to be compatible with Queries, Mutations and types that are required by Extension.